sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

    - Dividends before exclusion
    - Interest received

-Below is an overview of the workflow.
-You can create using the Fire Insights Visual Designer.
+Below is an overview of the workflow, you can create using the Fire Insights Visual Designer.

 This workflow was simply created via the drag and drop capabilities of the Fire Insightss Designer UI.
 This ability to construct this data processing pipeline (or any DAG - Distributed Acyclic Graph, for that matter) in a WYSIWYG Plug-and-Play manner is a key innovation to continue our community's collective march to on-demand-instant-analytics.
-Benefits include:
+The benefits include:

 - It opens up the power of ETL and ML (such pre-packaged functionality is available as a catalog of "Nodes") to a wider audience of analysts and semi-technical resources.
 - The actual execution can either be local (testing) or can be submitted to a Apache Spark cluster.